tatianab/compiler-w16/README.md

 #### SSA Form
 The intermediate representation we use is *SSA (Static Single Assignment)* form.
 It requires that each variable be defined only once.

-A key feature of SSA is *phi functions*, which indicate that a variable may take on multiple values depending on what control flow path is taken.
+A key feature of SSA is the *phi function*, which indicates that a variable may take on multiple values depending on what control flow path is taken.

 #### Optimizations
 `Optimizer.java` performs the following optimizations: